How many people died in 911 attacks?

 How many people died in 911, the terror attack on the World Trade Center?

-It was the worst loss of life due to a terrorist attack on US soil.
+It was one of the biggest loss that was faced by US on that day which was completely unexpected.
 It was worst terror attack in history and shaped the world as we now know it – 17 years on we look at the facts.

 Flashbacks of attacks: